ericsonga/APCSAReview/_sources/Array2dBasics/Array2dCodePractice.rst

         .. tab:: Question

-           Print the values 8, 3, 87, and 34 from the given two-dimensional array.
+           Print the values 8, 3, 87, and 34 by accessing them from the given two-dimensional array.

            .. activecode::  arr2DEx4q
               :language: java